rinster/PlantyToWishFor/README.md

-# Planty To Wish For
+# Planty To Wish For - IN PROGRESS

 This is a fun project for me to practice DOM manipulation with no front-end frameworks.
 Just pure vanilla JS, SASS, webpack and babel.
+The purpose of this project was to cement my knowledge of DOM manipulation, JavaScript and understand how front-end frameworks work under the hood.

 I built this entire project from scratch. :)

 ## Installation and Setup
 Installing this project is easy.
 Simply download this github repo or clone to your local machine.